g00dnatur3/http-rest-client/README.md

 	client.update(url, people);

-Setting headers with RequestDecorator (How to Authorize requests)
+Add headers with RequestInterceptor (How to Authorize requests)
 ------------------------------------------------

-In order to set headers/cookies on a request you need to use the RequestDecorator.
+In order to add headers on a request you need to use the RequestInterceptor.

-This is an example of a RequestDecorator that will "decorate" all requests sent from a RestClient.
+This is an example of a RequestInterceptor that will "intercept" all requests sent from a RestClient and add an Authorization header to them.

 	final String credentials = ...
-	RequestDecorator authorize = new RequestDecorator() {
+	RequestDecorator authorize = new RequestInterceptor() {
 		@Override
-		public void decorate(HttpUriRequest request) {
+		public void intercept(HttpUriRequest request) {
 			request.addHeader("Authorization", credentials);
 		}
 	};
-	RestClient client = RestClient.builder().requestDecorator(authorize).build();
+	RestClient client = RestClient.builder().requestInterceptor(authorize).build();

-All RestClient methods `get`,`create`,`update`,`delete` are overloaded with a RequestDecorator.
+All RestClient methods `get`,`create`,`update`,`delete` are overloaded with a RequestInterceptor.

-This allows setting headers/cookies on a per reqeust basis instead of a per client basis as shown above.
+This allows adding headers on a per reqeust basis instead of a per client basis as shown above.

-This example of RequestDecorator will "decorate" on a per request basis:
+This example of RequestInterceptor will "intercept" on a per request basis to add a header:

 	public RequestDecorator authorize(final String credentials) {
-		return new RequestDecorator() {
+		return new RequestInterceptor() {
 			@Override
-			public void decorate(HttpUriRequest request) {
+			public void intercept(HttpUriRequest request) {
 				request.addHeader("Authorization", credentials);
 			}
 		};